-Dabble is the better choice if you want planning and drafting in one cloud app with seamless sync across devices.
-Scyn is the better choice if you want a dedicated structural tool that reveals how your story events connect through cause and effect.
+Choose Dabble if you want drafting, sync, and planning in one cloud writing app.
+Choose Scyn if you already draft elsewhere and want a free visual plot map that shows cause and effect between scenes.
 Dabble covers more ground; Scyn goes deeper on structure.

 Dabble and Scyn both help writers plan stories, but they are built around different assumptions.